MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/synchronize-bpm-vsts.md

 ### Create a personal access token

-To connect to a Azure DevOps project, LCS is authenticated by using a personal access token.
+To connect to an Azure DevOps project, LCS is authenticated by using a personal access token.
 Follow these steps to create a personal access token in Azure DevOps.

 1. Go to <https://www.visualstudio.com>, sign in, and find your Azure DevOps project.
 2. In the upper-right corner, hold the pointer over your name, and then, on the menu that appears, select **Security**.